kuroware/FusionChart/readme.md

 The class was tested for line charts mainly and has not been tested for other types of charts (thought I expect them to operate similarily).

+This class follows the standards and formats listed at: http://docs.fusioncharts.com/charts/contents/ChartSS/MSLine.html<br/>
 I did not create FusionCharts, you can view it at: http://www.fusioncharts.com/
 <br/>
 AngularJS FusionCharts: http://fusioncharts.github.io/angular-fusioncharts/#/demos/ex1